Meet Our Students

 Angelica's research primarily focuses on Hispanic/Latino populations, encompassing geriatrics, palliative and hospice care, grief, and mental health among aging Hispanic/Latino communities.
 Additionally, she investigates the impact of COVID-19 on geriatric mental health and studies Intimate Partner Violence (IPV).

-Sandra Rosas
+Sandra J. Rosas

 Doctoral Student